Foods To Avoid When Breastfeeding

 3. Certain Types of Fish

-There are plenty of types of fish you can enjoy in abundance while breastfeeding.
-But there a few types that are best avoided, including swordfish, shark, tilefish and mackeral.
-The reason is that these types of fish are super high in mercury.
+There are plenty of types of fish you can enjoy while breastfeeding.
+But there a few types that are best avoided or limited, including swordfish, shark, tilefish and mackeral.
+This is because these types of fish are high in mercury.
 Too much mercury can have a negative impact on your baby's brain development.
-So, it's best to stick to safer types like salmon, tuna, and sardines which are high in protein and full of healthy fats, which are vital to healthy growth and development in infants.
+So, it's best to stick to safer types of seafood like salmon, tuna, and sardines which are also high in protein and full of healthy fats, which are vital to healthy growth and development in infants.

 Foods to Avoid While Breastfeeding: Allergens.

-As we mentioned above, zero foods need to be universally avoided while breastfeeding.
-However, throughout their breastfeeding journey, a small percentage of mums will find that certain foods affect their little ones.
-And there's no way to figure this out except through trial and error.
+There are no foods you need to totally cut out while breastfeeding.
+However, throughout their breastfeeding journey, a small percentage of mums will find that their little ones are allergic to some foods.
+And there's no way to figure which foods except through trial and error.

 Food allergies are not common.
 According to the Australasian Society of Clinical Immunology and Allergy (ASCIA), around 98% of the Australian adult population do not have a food allergy and 90-96% of children do not have any food allergies.
 Of the minority that have food allergies, cow's milk (dairy) is the most common allergen in newborns, followed by soy, gluten, eggs, nuts and fish.